rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 3. [Understand and improve occupancy](#3-understand-and-improve-occupancy)
 4. [Avoid basic compute mistakes](#4-avoid-basic-compute-mistakes)

 Feel free to jump straight into your sections of interest.
 One of the main interest of this tutorial is to teach you *where* to look for information in `ncu`.
-Look for "Profiler diagnosis" sections.
+Look for the *"Profiler diagnosis"* sections.

 **Note:** I do not mention the topic of avoiding thread divergence.
 This is due to my lack of experience on the subject as of today (September 2025).
 This might be added in the future as I learn more.